 Known for its entertaining marine animal shows, the park also features sea life exhibits, interactive and educational programs, thrill rides, amusement rides, and plenty of opportunities to get wet.

-You could potentially visit the park in a half-day, but it’s best to plan for the whole day if you want to see multiple shows and attractions.
+You could potentially visit the park in a half-day, but it’s best to plan for the whole day to see multiple shows and attractions, and get your money’s worth for the admission ticket.

 TIP